larytet-go/perimeter81/README.md

 The server needs 40Gb/s connection.
 The server has to process the incoming packets at the line rate

 Calculating simple average, max, min requires collecting of data in a sliding window.
 Every sensor can produce up to 600K events/week.
-The server is going to keep 80M sliding windows (7 days X 32 bytes) each for the total of 15GB of memory.
+The server is going to keep 80M sliding windows (7 days X 32 bytes) 250 bytes each for the total of 15GB of memory.

 Time series data base, custom C code: **this is not achievable in 3 hours of coding**